husainridwan/Hotel-Reservation/README.md

-# Hotel-Reservation
+# Hotel Reservation
 This project involves deriving insights from an hotel dataset over 3 years through visualization.
 The dataset include important features such as Average daily rate, Cost, Days spent, Cancelled reservations, Booking type, Customer type, Repeated guest and car parking spaces.
 The target feature is 'is_canceled' which describes if a reservation was canceled or not.

-QUICK INSIGHTS FROM THE VISUALIZATIONS
+## QUICK INSIGHTS FROM THE VISUALIZATIONS
 1. There is a strong correlation between the number of adults and discount.
 This might mean that adults receive more discounts during reservation.
 2. Customer Type and Parking Space